AppGharage/Epay-Support/docs/developers/README.md

 ## Configuring your Webhooks Settings
 Webhooks are configured in the Dashboad's Settings Navigation section.
 Add your Webhook endpoint/URL for receiving webhooks.

-You can enter any URL as the endpoint or destination for recieving notitfications.
+You can enter any URL as the endpoint or destination for recieving notifications.
 However, this should be a dedicated page on your server that is setup to receive webhook notifications.

 ## Recieving a webhook Notification
-Creating a webhook endpoint on your serve is no different from creating any page on your website.
-With PHP, you might create a new .php file on your server; with a framework like Laravel, you would add a new route with the desired URL.
+Creating a webhook endpoint on your server is not different from creating any page on your website.
+With PHP, you might create a new **.php** file on your server; with a framework like Laravel, you would add a new route with the desired URL.
 Webhook Data is sent as JSON in a post Request body.
-The full notifications details are included and can be used directly after, parsing the JSON.
+The full notification details are included and can be used directly after, parsing the JSON.

 ::: warning IMPORTANT
 If you are using Rails, Django, Laravel or another web Framework, your site might automatically check that every post request contains a CSRF token.
 This is an important security feature.
 However, this security measure might also prevent your site from processing legitimate webhooks.
 You will need to exempt the webhooks route from CSRF protection.